smathew808/CS-321_FoodieFoods/Project6_SeqAlignment/ReadMe.txt

+#CS-340-SequentialALignment, A Bioinformatics application Project Objective: Compare between two sequences of characters.
+Run the Sequential Alignment Algorithim to determine a score of how similar the sequences are to eachother.

+#Program Directions:

 1) program will ask you to pick between LCS or optimalSeqAlignment

 2) If you pick LCS then you have to pick two words for LCS